excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### Commits

-This success was only made possible thanks to the over [100 contributors](https://github.com/excalidraw/excalidraw/graphs/contributors) that helped us ship new features, improvements and fixes right to production.
+This success was only made possible thanks to the over [100 contributors](https://github.com/excalidraw/excalidraw/graphs/contributors) that helped us ship new features, improvements, and fixes right to production.

 https://excalidraw.com/#json=5035223658004480,t4Y53hm-6O1PgeUVwG_GMQ